Da Vinci Toy Models

 Role of Locks in River and Canal Systems

-Canal locks are integral to our waterways, yet their importance often goes unappreciated.
+Canal locks are integral to our waterways, yet their importance is often overlooked.
 These innovative contrivances enable ships to traverse the varying elevations along rivers and canals smoothly.
 Acting as water elevators, they lift and lower vessels by manipulating water levels within enclosed chambers.

 Advantages Canal Locks Offer to Navigation and Commerce